sahason/tdx-measure/README.md

     In this case, this flag is not needed.
     Alternatively, a file containing the RSDP can be extracted by running the [`extract_config_files.py`](extract_config_files.py) script inside a TD, which is configured identically to the target configuration.
     In this case, the extracted file can be provided with this flag.
-  - `boot_order`: Path to file containing a UEFI BootOrder variable, which specifies the order in which the firmware attempts to boot from different boot options.
-    The file can be extracted by running the [`extract_config_files.py`](extract_config_files.py) script inside a TD, which is configured identically to the target configuration.
-  - `path_boot_xxxx`: Path to directory containing files (e.g., `Boot0000.bin`, `Boot0001.bin`, `Boot0002.bin`) for each Boot#### UEFI variables.
-    Each variable defines a specific boot option with its device path and description.
-    These files can be extracted by running the [`extract_config_files.py`](extract_config_files.py) script inside a TD, which is configured identically to the target configuration.

 - `direct`: Direct boot specific configuration used to compute RTMR[1] and RTMR[2]
   - `kernel`: Path to file (e.g., `vmlinuz`) of kernel image, which will be directly loaded and executed by OVMF.